daos-stack/daos/README.md

 This revolution requires a radical rethink of the complete storage stack.
 To unleash the full potential of this new technology, the new stack must embrace byte-granular shared-nothing interface from the ground up and be able to support massively distributed storage for which failure will be the norm, while preserving low latency and high bandwidth access over the fabric.

-DAOS is a complete I/O architecture that aggregates persistent memory distributed across the fabric into globally-accessible object address spaces, providing consistency, availability and resiliency guarantees without compromising performance.
+DAOS is a complete I/O architecture that aggregates persistent memory and NVMe storage distributed across the fabric into globally-accessible object address spaces, providing consistency, availability and resiliency guarantees without compromising performance.

 ## License